 Discourse conventions specific to the Internet shape how people see our topic because it gives them an uncensored and at times biased opinion and view of the topic.

 Blogging has become such a big part of society (we’re posting our assignments on blogs for example) that it would be a great use of the internet to inform people about what sexting is and the risks that can come with it for teenagers.
 In another aspect, the people who are sexting and also have a blog may post sexting pictures they receive on this blog for others to see without consent.
-If the person in the
+If the person in the picture is underage it may go as far as being child pornography and result in a felony.
+Others may use blogging to post their personal opinions for or mainly against sexting for reasons such as child pornography and use their blog to try to influence others to see the damage it can do and try to prevent it.

 Internet news coverage shapes how people see this topic by portraying it one sided – as a concerned parent or citizen.
 Internet news coverage shows how easy it is for teenagers to get away with sexting under a parents nose and shows why it’s dangerous.
 It reveals the risks teenagers take by engaging in sexting and the penalties that could happen to those teenagers.
 Coverage goes in depth on the kinds of pictures and texts that are being sent as well as specific punishments.
 It also gives public discussions on what can be done to prevent sexting.